virtulis/ujsx/README.md

 Note that if there is a DOM context you can also pass DOM nodes as children.

+`tag` can also be a function that accepts and object containing all atributes (with children in an array at `children` key).
+Its return value is passed to caller verbatim.

 ### ujsxToHTML(ujsx)

 Converts anything that its sibling `ujsx()` can return to a HTML string.